annahaensch/ODyN/README.md

 ## Background

-This repository contains Opinion Dynamics Network (ODyN) model tools and data to simulate opinion dyamics related to Covid-19 vaccine hesitancy.
+This repository contains Opinion Dynamics Network (ODyN) tools and data to simulate opinion dyamics on networks graphs relevant to Covid-19 vaccine hesitancy.
 For technical details related to this project, please see:

 * *Link to come*